 - 2.15.1 Every new applicant will undergo Safeguarding Vulnerable Passengers training within 12 months of the initial licence being granted.
 The training involves attending a training session at a location approved by the Council and the applicant will also complete and pass the test at the end of the session.
 Current licence holders will also undertake the training within 12 months of the renewal dates of their licence.
 Failure to pass the test will result in the applicant or current licence holder re-taking the training session and exam at their own cost.
-Should the applicant or current licence holder fail the test for a third time, in the case of a new applicant the application will be refused, in the case of a current driver the application to renew will be refused or, if mid-term, a licence may be revoked. - 2.15.2 Drivers will be required to attend safeguarding refresher training every 3 years.
+Should the applicant or current licence holder fail the test for a third time, in the case of a new applicant the application will be refused or, if mid-term, a licence may be revoked. - 2.15.2 Drivers will be required to attend safeguarding refresher training every 3 years.